“Little Girl” offers more than just ‘Butterfly Kisses!’ Celebrate Fathers and Daughters!

 This video will represent ALL AGES, RACES, CULTURES, AND EVENTS so please feel free to share your amazing father daughter experiences with the world.

-The deadline for your entry will be December 5th.
-The 2014 “Little Girl” video is scheduled for Christmas Day.
+The deadline for your entry will be December 31st.
+The new “Little Girl” video is scheduled for early 2015.